grapl-security/grapl/nomad/intentions/README.md

 # Consul Intentions

 Consul Intentions are essentially a service to service firewall.
-It supports both L4 routing (all or nothing traffic beween services) and more fine-grained L7 routing (allow only traffic with the right path and REST verb)
+It supports both L4 routing (all or nothing traffic between services) and more fine-grained L7 routing (allow only traffic with the right path and REST verb).
+Intentions will be required when we add a deny-by-default acl.

 We write these config files in JSON format.
 These are currently deployed dynamically with pulumi, but can also be deployed as files to a consul agent's